benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

-:ref:`table:intro.tools` summarizes the most important issues that determine the suitability of the above development tools as a development environment for ADS applications.
+:ref:`table:intro.tools` summarizes the most important issues that determine the suitability of the above development tools as a development environment for applications.
 The table focuses on

--  the initial development effort to create an ADS application,
+-  the initial development effort to create an application,

--  the subsequent time required for product maintenance (extremely important due to the permanently changing nature of ADS applications), and
+-  the subsequent time required for product maintenance (extremely important due to the permanently changing nature of applications), and

 -  the openness of the environment with respect to data entry formats